jmhuer/jmhuer.github.io/mini_book/docs/independent/robot.md

 ## A Better Robot Arm
 ---

-After the success of our earlier proof of concept, the team invested in a more sophisticated robotic arm.
 Following the success of this project, the group invested in more sophisticated robot arms, and I participated in creating experiences including, removing dishes from a dishwasher, making soup and pizza, and loading a laundry machine with clothes.
 Below we have a video of our dishwasher example